The Easy Way To Do A Water Cycle Experiment For Kids

 Now put the bowl outside in the sun.
 This is the quickest way to see the water cycle.

 However, you can also use a lamp as the sun if you’re doing this indoors.
 It will take a longer time to see the water cycle.
-So if you’re working with younger kids, bear this in mind (or you can do another activity or check out a science toy while waiting!)

 After an hour two in the hot sun, the sea water from the big bowl will make water droplets on the saran wrap.
 This represents the clouds.